-The English as a Second Language (ESL) K-12 Education MAT program in the Department of Curriculum, Instruction & Counselor Education prepares candidates to teach English as a second language in grades K-12.
+The English as a Second Language (ESL) K-12 Education MAT program in the Department of Teacher Education and Learning Sciences prepares candidates to teach English as a second language in grades K-12.

-The program includes several methods courses, clinical work related to working with English Language Learners (ELLs) and an apprenticeship with an ESL specialist.
+The program includes several methods courses, clinical work related to working with English Language Learners (ELLs), and a full-semeter student teaching experience with an ESL teacher. .

-Successful completion of the program, including the PRAXIS II for ESL, results in a North Carolina ESL licensure in grades K-12.
+Successful completion of the program, including the PRAXIS II for ESL, results in a North Carolina ESL licensure for grades K-12.